/sep 19, 2022

 Detailed Analysis

 Recently, Fortbridge, a small application security company announced several vulnerabilities in expressjs security library or middleware – csurf.
-This has been quickly picked up by one of the mainstream security news outlet – The Daily Swig.
+This has been quickly picked up by one of the mainstream security news outlets – The Daily Swig.

 Fortbridge stated that csurf library, in its default configuration, is prone to cross site request forgery protection bypass thanks to cookie tossing and logic error in request processing.

 An adversary in control of a subdomain of a benign website, either due to subdomain takeover, cross-site scripting vulnerability in the beforementioned subdomain, or insecure architecture of an application, will be able to bypass cross site request forgery protection in csurf library.
-Subdomain takeover is one of the most common security problems found in bug bounty programs, so it won’t be significant obstacle for a motivated attacker.
+Subdomain takeover is one of the most common security problems found in bug bounty programs, so it won’t be a significant obstacle for a motivated attacker.

-Crucial element of the exploit is that the adversary doesn’t even have to attempt to bypass CORS restrictions as request query or request body parameters are not subject to CORS.
+The crucial element of the exploit is that the adversary doesn’t even have to attempt to bypass CORS restrictions as request query or request body parameters are not subject to CORS.

 Now we could normally assume that modern browsers will handle CORS correctly and prevent csurf bypass in case broken, default, value function (see: https://github.com/expressjs/csurf/blob/741f484131cd257fdb1052a047c4579c862687ea/index.js#L130) is replaced by reasonable implementation that’ll accept CSRF token from headers only.